Unmatched (board game)

-Unmatched is a tabletop game published by Restoration Games and formally Mondo Tees in which two to four players use a combination of miniatures and cards to compete in a skirmish-style battle.
+Unmatched is a tabletop game published by Restoration Games and formerly Mondo Tees in which two to four players use a combination of miniatures and cards to compete in a skirmish-style battle.
 Playable characters are drawn from mythology and pop-culture, with fighters ranging from Robin Hood to Bigfoot, Buffy the Vampire Slayer, Sherlock Holmes, and others.
 The game was originally released in 2019.

 Development

 Unmatched was developed as a collaboration between Restoration Games, known for updating and redesigning old and out of print board games, and Mondo Tees, known for movie posters, t-shirts, and other collectibles.
-The game is based on the out of print games Star Wars Epic Duels, from Milton Bradley, and Tannhäuser, from Fantasy Flight Games.
+The game is based on the out-of-print games Star Wars Epic Duels from Milton Bradley and Tannhäuser from Fantasy Flight Games.
 Each character features a miniature along with a unique deck of original art for that character.
 The game was initially available for sale at Gen Con in August 2019, where the entire early run sold out.
 The first three Unmatched sets were released to retail stores in September 2019.

 In July 2020, Restoration Games held a deck design contest where fans could submit their own decks.
 They received over three hundred entries.
 In March 2021, the first winners were announced: The Genie, Houdini, Rosie the Riveter and Shakespeare.
-It was later stated that Oda Nobunaga and Tomoe Gozen were entries and future sets such as Battle of Legends, Vol 3 will include more entries.
+It was later stated that Oda Nobunaga and Tomoe Gozen were entries and future sets such as Battle of Legends, Volume 3 will include more entries.

+At Gen Con 2026, during their "Blueprints" presentation, Restoration Games announced that, after their previously announced Hellboy set, they will be working on three new projects: Once Upon a Time, a fairy tale-themed set designed to be an entry point for new Unmatched players; A Study in Terror, the third iteration of the Unmatched Adventures system; and Slay the Spire, based on the video game of the same name.